bobmonsour/faustotasca/src/pages/los-angeles.md

 {{ imageSingle(
 'Mural.jpg',
-'"The Discovery of Our Great California", -a mural to adorn the walls of, -Farmers and Merchants National Bank, Redondo Beach, -From the Los Angeles Times, September 3, 1922, -Photo, Archive of the Tasca Estate')
+'"The Discovery of Our Great California", -A mural for Farmers and Merchants National Bank, Redondo Beach, -From the Los Angeles Times, September 3, 1922, -Photo, Archive of the Tasca Estate')
 }}

 {{ imageSingle(